-Voter registration information is public record in Florida with a few exceptions.
-Information such as your social security number, driver’s license number, and the source of your voter registration application cannot be released or disclosed to the public under any circumstances.
+Pursuant to FS 97.0585, Voter registration information is public record in Florida with a few exceptions.
+Information such as your social security number, Florida driver license number and Florida ID number, all declinations to register to vote, information relating to the place where a person registered to vote or where a person updated their voter registration, and information relating to a voter’s prior felony conviction and whether such person has had his or her voting rights restored cannot be released or disclosed to the public under any circumstances.
 Your signature can be viewed, but not copied.
 Other information such as your name, address, date of birth, party affiliation, and when you voted is public information.

 Your voter registration information may not be publicly disclosed or made available, provided: